 Graduates pursuing a PhD in Chemical Engineering are able to apply principles of Chemical Engineering as well as advanced analytical and experimental techniques to the solution of large-scale research problems.
-The subjects covered in the PhD degree are:
+The subjects covered in the Chemical Engineering syllabus for a PhD degree are:

 - Biological Systems Engineering